AutoSOTA: An End-to-End Automated Research System for State-of-the-Art AI Model Discovery: Introduction

 \section{Introduction}

 Artificial intelligence research is increasingly organized around the pursuit of State-Of-The-Art (SOTA) performance.
 In many areas, the value of a new method is judged not only by conceptual novelty, but by whether it can surpass a highly competitive empirical frontier.
 Yet, achieving such SOTA breakthroughs is almost never the product of a standalone theoretical insight.
-More often, it requires a prolonged cycle of implementation, replication, debugging, evaluation, and reflection, in which months of human effort are spent translating promising insights into reproducible performance gains.
-This tension has become especially pronounced in modern AI, where research artifacts are distributed across papers, repositories, datasets, checkpoints, and undocumented engineering assumptions.
+Instead, the fundamental bottleneck lies in a prolonged cycle of implementation, replication, debugging, evaluation, and reflection, in which months of human effort are spent translating promising insights into reproducible performance gains.
+This tension is severely exacerbated in modern AI, where research artifacts are distributed across papers, repositories, datasets, checkpoints, and undocumented engineering assumptions.
 As a result, a substantial portion of scientific attention is absorbed by repetitive experimental iteration, which might otherwise be directed toward more original, disruptive exploration.
 To alleviate this burden, our previous work introduced OmniScientist\cite{shao2025omniscientist}, a comprehensive research agent that pushes the paradigm toward fully autonomous, end-to-end scientific discovery.
 Building upon this overarching framework, an important subsequent challenge is whether we can instantiate this capability into targeted automated systems that reliably accelerate the highly competitive pipeline of SOTA model optimization.